 European and American colleagues.
 The repercussion of a better understanding of the brain in the construction of the society of the future is enormous.
 Neuroscience is called to modify human attitudes and customs towards higher levels of well-being, as well as improve adaptation to the new circumstances that humanity faces.
 The IN aspires to contribute to this task.

 We have an external Scientific Advisory Board (SAB) that evaluates our scientific production and advises on the research activity and strategies of the Institute.
-Our current SAB is chaired by Carmen Sandi (EPEL, Switzerland) and includes Alain Chédotal (Vision Institute, París), María Blasco (CNIO, Spain), Magdalena Götz (MCN, Germany), Cornelius Gross (EMBL,Rome) and Michael Häusser (UCL, UK).
+Our current SAB is chaired by Carmen Sandi (EPEL, Switzerland).
+It includes Alain Chédotal (Vision Institute in París, France), Isabel Fariñas (University of Valencia, Spain), Cornelius Gross (EMBL Rome, Italy), Michael Häusser (UCL, UK), and Rohini Kuner (University of Heidelberg, Germany).

 The IN researchers are not only committed to the challenge of understanding how the brain works; the research of many groups has a strong translational orientation.
 The IN aspires to become a reference in terms of TRANSLATION and collaboration between basic and clinical researchers in different disciplines.